Marketing Changes, the KISS Principle Remains

 Minimalism encourages a simple life to get more from less.
 Minimalism is about removing all possessions from your life that stop you from doing what you value most.

 How we perceive and how we interact with the world depends on how our hardware can operate.
-Our hardware that is our brain, nervous system, and cognitive senses, which we commonly refer to as the mind.
+Our hardware is our brain, nervous system, and cognitive senses, which we commonly refer to as the mind.

 Neuroscience teaches us that our mind experiences the outside world as a reconstruction of reality inside our heads.
 Neuroscientists call this our ‘mental model’ of the world.
 It is how the brain processes the link between inside reality and the outside world that can help us understand the power of the KISS principle further.